n8n-io/n8n-docs/docs/hosting/logging-monitoring/monitoring.md

 # Monitoring

-There are two API endpoints you can call to check the status of your instance.
+There are two API endpoints you can call to check the status of your instance: `/healthz` and `/metrics`.

 ## healthz